COVID-19: Closing of municipal buildings and modification to the services offered | Details

 March 13: Quebec announces the closure of schools, CEGEPs and universities for two weeks.
 Know more.

+Measures related to COVID-19 are evolving quickly.
 We invite all residents to keep abreast of the situation by keeping themselves informed through the various official sources.

 Modules and playgrounds will not be disinfected.
 Their use is at your own risk.

 Here is the list of maintained and suspended services.
-For details, we invite you to consult our Q & A, located at the bottom of this page.
+For details, we invite you to consult our Q&A, located at the bottom of this page.

 Services maintained